Sbai7/FARLib/README.md

 ### Examples

-Compile and link the provided demonstration example in '*mp_demo1.f90*' using the following command (i.e. with gfortran)
+Compile and link the provided demonstration example in '*mp_demo1.f90*' using the following command (i.e. with gfortran):
 ```
 gfortran MemoryProfiler.f90 mp_demo1.f90 -o mp_demo1
 ```

-This example shows for a simple demonstration case how to profile a module's allocatable arrays through an internal '*mem_profiler_t*' variable
+This example shows for a simple demonstration case how to profile a module's allocatable arrays through an internal '*mem_profiler_t*' variable:
 ```
 !> simple dense matrix solver Ax=b module.
 Module matrix_solver